AjaySurti2/WPL-Auto-Bank/src/dataconnect-generated/README.md

   isActive: ...,
   statementFormat: ..., // optional
   startDateOffset: ..., // optional
+  creatorName: ..., // optional
 };

 // Call the `createDownloadSchedule()` function to execute the mutation.
 // You can use the `await` keyword to wait for the promise to resolve. const { data } = await createDownloadSchedule(createDownloadScheduleVars);
-// Variables can be defined inline as well. const { data } = await createDownloadSchedule({ bankAccountId: ..., frequency: ..., scheduledTime: ..., targetFolder: ..., storageType: ..., nextDownloadAt: ..., isActive: ..., statementFormat: ..., startDateOffset: ..., });
+// Variables can be defined inline as well. const { data } = await createDownloadSchedule({ bankAccountId: ..., frequency: ..., scheduledTime: ..., targetFolder: ..., storageType: ..., nextDownloadAt: ..., isActive: ..., statementFormat: ..., startDateOffset: ..., creatorName: ..., });

 // You can also pass in a `DataConnect` instance to the action shortcut function. const dataConnect = getDataConnect(connectorConfig);